Skip to main content

 All treatment recommendations at Nundah General & Emergency Dental are based on clinical assessment, patient needs and informed consent.
 Dr Legin will explain the reasons for any proposed treatment, what it involves and any associated risks or limitations.
 You're encouraged to ask questions and take time to consider your options—there's no pressure to decide on the spot.

-Where crowns or bridges are recommended, treatment commonly involves more than one appointment.
-This may include preparing the affected tooth or teeth, taking impressions and fitting a temporary restoration before the final crown or bridge is placed.
+When crowns or bridges are recommended, treatment typically requires more than one appointment.
+This may include preparing the affected tooth or teeth, taking impressions and fitting a temporary restoration before we place the final crown or bridge.
 We'll walk you through each step so you know what to expect.

 Do You Need Further Information?

 If you'd like more information about dental crowns or bridges, you can arrange a consultation at Nundah General & Emergency Dental.
-All dental treatments carry potential benefits and risks which will be discussed during your appointment.
+All dental treatments carry potential benefits and risks, which we will discuss during your appointment.

-Treatment suitability and outcomes vary and are determined following clinical assessment.
+We determine treatment suitability and outcomes following a clinical assessment.

 Crowns and Bridges Technology